adrum/docker-wifi/README.md

 `sudo docker run adrum/wifi wpa_passphrase "ssid" "password"`

-Which generates the block below to be place in `/etc/wpa_supplicant/wpa_supplicant.conf`.
+Which generates the block below to be placed in `/etc/wpa_supplicant/wpa_supplicant.conf`.

 ```
 network={